< All Topics

 Repeating blocks

-Songs are often made up of repeating parts of text.
-With the following directives you can easily repeat text parts.
+Songs are often made up of repeating sections of text.
+With the following directives you can easily repeat sections.
 The Songbook displays the corresponding text part instead of the directive.

 • {bridge}